-Kimberly Callas is a sculptor and Social Practice artist working in both Maine and New Jersey.
+Kimberly Callas is a sculptor and Social Practice artist.
 Callas received her MFA from the New York Academy of Art and her BFA from Stamps School of Art at the University of Michigan.
 Her work has been exhibited internationally in galleries and museums and has received national and international grants and awards.

 Recent grants include a Pollination Project Grant, an Urban Coast Institute Grant, and a Monmouth University Summer Faculty Fellowship.
-Recent exhibits include the Summer Exhibition at Flowers Gallery in New York City, 9×12 at Dual Galleria in Budapest, Hungary and Crossing Boundaries: Art and the Future of Energy at The Pensacola Museum of Art, Pensacola, FL.
+Recent exhibits include the 2019 Media Exhibit at the CICA Museum in South Korea, Summer Exhibition at Flowers Gallery in New York City, 9×12 at Dual Galleria in Budapest, Hungary and Crossing Boundaries: Art and the Future of Energy at The Pensacola Museum of Art, Pensacola, FL.

 Callas uses both handmade and emerging technologies to combine the human body with patterns and symbols from nature focusing on the idea of an ecological self.
 Art New England called work from her series Portrait of the Ecological Self, “Unforgettable.”
 Callas often creates within community and her Social Practice community project “Discovering the Ecological Self” was recently featured in the Huffington Post.
 She is an Assistant Professor of Art and Design at Monmouth University.